-The East Village is a transit hub for our city with 33 existing bus routes connecting Downtown to east and west side neighborhoods as well as suburbs throughout our region.
-In addition, the site is only a few blocks away from the fare-free KC Streetcar as well as the Greenline, a 10-mile pedestrian trail connecting surrounding neighborhoods to Downtown amenities.
+The Downtown Kansas City is a transit hub for our city with 33 existing bus routes connecting our district to east and west side neighborhoods as well as suburbs throughout our region.
+In addition, the Crossroads site is only a few blocks away from the fare-free KC Streetcar as well as the Greenline, a 10-mile pedestrian trail connecting surrounding neighborhoods to Downtown amenities.
 For the hundreds of thousands of residents living near these various transit options, driving and parking costs would no longer be a factor, and transportation to the game would require very minimal or no cost at all.

 Building On Community Investment

 Before us stands a unique opportunity to correct past wrongs of misplacing critical community assets in isolation of other key amenities and neighborhoods.
-A new ballpark district in East Village would integrate seamlessly with surrounding neighborhoods and activity centers.
-The East Village site will build upon the nearly $10 billion dollars of community investment in Downtown over the past two decades.
+A new ballpark district in the Crossroads would integrate seamlessly with surrounding neighborhoods and activity centers.
+The Crossroads site will build upon $10 billion dollars of community investment in Downtown over the past two decades.
 A new home for the Royals in Downtown Kansas City will have great synergy with other catalytic projects within walking distance of the new district.
 Together, these amenities will mutually support each other and exponentially add to the economic impact of the region.